JasonLocklin/Dissertation/VWM/Methods.md

 programmed and run in Superlab (Cedrus Software).
 Participants were presented with 100 trials, outlined in figure [fig:CH1-task].
-A single trial sequence consisted of a fixation cross with peripheral landmarks (empty green circles 12 degrees to right and left of centre, each subtending 2 degrees).
+A single trial sequence consisted of a fixation cross with peripheral landmarks (empty green circles 12º to right and left of centre, each subtending 2º).
 This stimulus was followed by the appearance of a peripheral cue (1050-1550ms), which consisted of the brightening of one landmark.
 After an SOA of 50 or 150ms, targets, which consisted of red circles presented within the landmark, appeared either at the cued location (valid trials) or at the opposite location (invalid trials; Figure [fig:Ch1-task).
 Cues were non-informative (i.e., 50% of cued trials were valid and 50% were invalid trials).
 There were also no-cue trials in which the target appeared without any preceeding cue.
 Targets appeared equally often on the left and right sides.
 Participants maintained fixation throughout the task.
 This was monitored by the experimenter and verbal feedback was given periodically to encourage participants to maintain fixation.

 ### Data Analysis